marcmagransdeabril/simple-web/README.md

 const sum = add(5, 3); // 8
 const diff = MathOps.subtract(10, 4); // 6
 ```

+Where the `math.js` module is imported twice, once undr the global scope, and another as part of the `MathOps` scope.

 ## Type Checking and Linting